atakanaltok/awesome-useful-websites/README.md

 - <https://audionautix.com/> - Music that is composed and produced by Jason Shaw.
 Completely free - for you to download and use (even for commercial purposes) as long as you provide credit
 - <https://typatone.com/> - Generate your own music by typing on keyboard
 - <https://www.incredibox.com/> - Music app that lets you create your own music with the help of a merry crew of beatboxers
+- <https://www.sampurr.com/> - Sample an audio from the web (For [usage](https://www.sampurr.com/about.html))
+- <https://www.audiocheck.net/> - Test your audio equipment, online
+- <https://mixlr.com/> ($) - Share quality live audio online.
+Broadcast using any source, invite people to listen, chat in real-time (Free for just listening)

 ### Find Music